pulumi/docs/content/docs/intro/concepts/programming-model.md

 The `apply` method accepts a callback which will be passed the value of the `Output` when it is available, and which returns the new value.
 The result of the call to `apply` is a new `Output` whose value is the value returned from the callback, and which includes the dependencies of the original `Output`.
 If the callback itself returns an `Output`, the dependencies of that output are unioned into the dependencies of the returned `Output`.

 > _Note_: Several common types of transformations can be done more conveniently.
 See [Accessing properties of an Output](#lifting) for how to access Output value properties simply.
 Also, `Output` itself cannot be used directly in string concatenation as it is not itself the value of the output.
-See (Working with Outputs and strings)[#ouputs-and-strings] for examples of how to use the two together.
+See [Working with Outputs and strings](#outputs-and-strings) for examples of how to use the two together.
 In cases where these convenience forms are not sufficient, `.apply` is the most general way to transform one `Output` into another.

 ##### Accessing properties of an Output {#lifting}